Skip to main content

 res.data = {

-chainId: "your_chain_id",
+chain_id: "your_chain_id",

-blockHeight: "latest_block_height",
+height: "latest_block_height",

-blockHash: "latest_block_hash"
+hash: "latest_block_hash"

 }